 My COVID Career Advice post had a key section on making yourself financially independent.
 It was more popular than I would have guessed and spawned backchannel chats with people on how best to get started on financially resiliency.
-This post is a round up of the basic advice I’ve given people who asked.
+This post is a round up of the advice I’ve given people who asked.
 YMMV.
 Nothing in here is rocket science, though it requires a commitment, some setup, and some habits (or discipline) around taking your financial health seriously.
+Behaviour change is key.

 Longer Range Goals

-Let’s talk first about what your larger goals are here: FI is about giving you choices .
+Let’s talk first about what your larger goals are here: Financial Independence (FI) is about giving you choices .

-This is independent of your how high your income levels are.
-Even people earning high incomes are trapped in jobs, simply because their finances are not under control and poor financial choices.
-Over-extended mortgages or rent, expensive cars, credit card debt, questionable crypto investments, and similar have them hemmed some in worse than people earning much less, but making smarter financial choices.
-While higher earners may have greater access to credit (and banks more willing to loan to them) it may even make their situation worse.
+This is independent of how high your income levels are.
+Even people earning high incomes get trapped in jobs simply because their finances are not under control from poor financial choices.
+Over-extended mortgages or rent, expensive cars, credit card debt, questionable crypto investments, and similar have people hemmed in worse than people earning much less, but making smarter financial choices.
+While higher earners may have greater access to credit (and banks more willing to loan to them) that may even make their situation worse.

 So, what precisely do we mean by financial independence?
 What is the longer term goal?
 How do we know we’ve achieved it?
-You have:
+If you’re financially independent you have:

 - Expenses under control